Reversing a Downlevel Offer

 You can say: “I’m excited about the team, but I don’t believe L5 reflects the impact I’ve delivered.
 Can we revisit the level decision?”

-Discuss the decision with the hiring manager or escalate it to a VP for further review and consideration.
+Offer to speak with the hiring manager or escalate to a VP.

 Be persistent.

-Your best-case scenario at the end of the first conversation is hearing them say, "Let me see what I can do."
+Your best-case scenario on the first call is hearing: “Let me see what I can do.”

-Tech companies downlevel candidates when they think they can get away with it.
+Tech companies downlevel candidates when they think they can get away with it—and they often do.

 In today's job market, downleveling is rampant.

-Meta downlevels most engineering offers.
-Not because you failed the coding rounds, but because you didn’t show enough impact in the rounds that determine the level.
+Downleveling is rampant—in some job markets, Meta downlevels most engineering offers.
+Not because you failed the coding rounds; you didn’t show enough impact in the rounds that determine level.

 Recruiters might say, “You’ll get promoted fast.”
 Often, that’s a lie.